moloco/docs/android-sdk/BANNER.md

 mMolocoView.loadAd();
 ```

 ### Register parameters.
+(Default)
+These paramters are constructed by SDK based on the device information.
+* Carrier
+* Device model
+* Device type
+* Country
+* Device OS version
+* App version

+### Register parameters.
 (Optional)
+User can define some parameters using methods below.

-* public void setLocation([Location](https://developer.android.com/reference/android/location/package-summary) location)
+#### public void setLocation([Location](https://developer.android.com/reference/android/location/package-summary) location)
 * Register a Location object.
 * Make sure to register if it is retrievable from the device.

 ```java
 // Example